-Unlike some villages, Emmett isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Emmett are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Emmett is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Emmett is a village of professionals, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Emmett who work in healthcare (25.38%), office and administrative support (8.46%), and management occupations (7.69%).

 Of important note, Emmett is also a village of artists.
 Emmett has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Emmett’s character.